watayosi/Redhat-main/README.md

 - **server** — Node.js Express API that connects to Supabase and is intended for deployment on Render.

 See `docs/architecture.md` for implementation details.

+For Japanese readers, a translation is available in `docs/architecture.ja.md`.